 The second factor that has contributed to the expansion of RegTech is the considerable regulatory pressure that all companies are facing, but especially those operating in the banking and financial sector.
 This has made the corporate compliance sector very expensive to sustain because of the costs and resources it requires.

-If, in 2017 53% of companies confirmed higher expenses for compliance, last year this figure increased to 61%, who said that such investments were necessary because of increasingly complex legislation that involves the continuous change of policies and internal procedures, in addition to the need to conduct training or use external resources.
+If, in 2017 53% of companies confirms higher expenses for compliance, last year this figure increase to 61%.
+Such investments were necessary because of increasingly complex legislation that involves the continuous change of policies and internal procedures, in addition to the need to conduct training or use external resources.

 RegTech and increasing risk